 Over the past two years, we’ve tested ways for organizations to build capacity to do values-led design: to engage in ethnographic field work, to make & test interactions, and codify & embed new practices.
 We’ve learned heaps – including how hard it has been to really integrate a design sensibility within organizations.

-Over the next two years, we’re trying again.
+This year and next, we’re trying again.
 This time, we’re emphasizing the space between organizations and community; we’re building teams that can co-design with and mobilize all sorts of community resources.
-We’ll start in the immigration & refugee space – in Toronto, but we also work on issues like homelessness, drug addiction, and isolated seniors.
+We’re working in the immigration & refugee space in Toronto and Surrey BC., but we also work on issues like homelessness, youth-in-care, drug addiction, and isolated seniors.

 More about the role: